opcua-skills/skills-common/README.md

 # common

-Common configuration and source files for all components
+Common configuration and source files for all components.

 **NOTE:**